 Nino Kalogeropoulos’ journey with the PlayStation started when he joined Sony Computer Entertainment Australia (SCE Australia) in 1997 in a PR role.
-It was not his first exposure to working with video games in a professional capacity, as before joining SCE Australia he was a contributing writer for what was then Australia’s leading gaming publication, Hyper.
-He cut his teeth writing game reviews across all platforms that were popular at the time, such as the PlayStation and Nintendo 64, and even the 3DO.
-Despite more than a decade passing since his Hyper days, he is still remembered in the local video game community for his review of Mario 64, which received the coveted “Hyper Big Rubber Stamp of Approval” for its 97 per cent review score.
+Before joining SCE Australia, he was a contributing writer for what was then Australia’s leading gaming publication, Hyper.
+His fondest memory from that time is the review he wrote of Mario 64, which received the “Hyper Big Rubber Stamp of Approval” for its 97 per cent review score.

 Sony Computer Entertainment Australia content services manager, Nino Kalogeropoulos (NK): It was and still is amazing.
 Back then as a young “core gamer,” I felt extremely privileged to join the hallowed ranks of SCE Australia.
 PlayStation was the new kid on the block of gaming, leading the charge in cutting edge CD-ROM technology, so it was an extremely exciting time to join the business.

 NK: I’d have to say launching SquareSoft’s Final Fantasy VII.
 The anticipation for that game was so incredibly high.
 When the product launched, it just exceeded everyone's expectations and went on to become an instant classic.
 More recently however, it was the launch of the PlayStation Vita.
 Being part of a new platform launch is always exciting.

 NK: I was really proud of the way that PSone achieved industry success as a platform.
 Particularly given that the console was introduced with powerfully established competitors already claiming market space.
 Goes to show that you should never underestimate your competition!